sw82/divelog/README.md

 4. **Update Password**: If using sample data, change any default passwords

 ## Recent Changes

+- **Added Admin Panel**:
+  - Created comprehensive admin dashboard to manage all aspects of the application
+  - Centralized interface for managing dives, fish, database operations, and settings
+  - Intuitive navigation with quick access to all administrative functions
+  - Responsive design that works on mobile devices and desktops
+  - Enhanced security with confirmation dialogs for destructive actions
+  - Real-time statistics and system information display

+- **HTTPS Support by Default**:
+  - Implemented automatic HTTPS redirection for better security
+  - Added HSTS headers to enforce secure connections
+  - Updated documentation with SSL configuration guidance
+  - Ensured all assets load securely to prevent mixed content warnings
+  - Added fallback for development environments without SSL certificates

 - **New One-File Installer Script**:
   - Added a single-file PHP installer that automates the setup process